-Nothing beats a good road trip, and Oman has to be one of the best countries in the world for independent driving.
+Nothing beats a good road trip, and Oman has to be one of the best countries in the Middle East (and the world, for that matter) for independent driving.
 The roads are well-maintained, fuel is incredibly cheap, and there’s no shortage of things to see and do along the way.

 Essential reading: 11 tips that will save you money in Oman.